 The importance of Sense Making

-When Sense Making, sellers essentially move their chair to the customer’s side of the table.
-They jointly “look out at the market” with the customer, noting the variety of good — if conflicting — information and possibilities, and offering the customer reassurance.
-This is decidedly not a moment for challenging; those moments can (and will) present themselves.
-Instead, Sense Making enables the customer to gain critical perspective on their purchase criteria, their direction, the possibilities that exist and the vendors that can support those possibilities.
+With Sense Making, sellers essentially move their chair to the customer’s side of the table to “look out at the market.”
+From there, sellers note the variety of good — if conflicting — information and possibilities, and offer the customer reassurance.
+Sense Making enables the customer to gain critical perspective on their purchase criteria, their direction, the possibilities that exist and the vendors that can support those possibilities.
 It also allows sellers to appropriately put their views, insights and solutions into the right context for the customer to truly appreciate.

 The Challenger™ approach, by contrast, is based on a supplier-out view.
 It captures how the best sales reps explain what makes their offerings distinctive — through helping the customer think differently about their challenges or business in a way that leads to the supplier’s unique offerings.

 Sense Making matters tremendously in today’s buying environment because without it, even the best insights and most thoughtful pitches get lost in the noise.

 And B2B purchasers who lack confidence in their decisions can easily become paralyzed by the amount and range of information they’re trying to process — making them less likely to commit to a high-quality deal:

 - Customers who encounter information that’s trustworthy but contradictory are 66% less likely to commit.

 - Customers who receive conflicting information on the trade-offs between vendors are 33% less likely to commit.